 Point 3.
 You got a properly built data set.
 What is next?

 A. create a baseline model.
 Developing the first production model can take a considerable amount of time.
-You can start with a simple model that (roughly) requires just a few formulas in Excel instead of a deep neural network, filtering keywords instead of a complex natural language processing algorithms.
+You can start with a simple model that (roughly) requires just a few formulas in Excel instead of a deep neural network, filtering keywords instead of complex natural language processing algorithms.
 A simple, understandable model is a reliable starting point.

 What do you get as a result?
 A clear understanding of where you were at the beginning and whether you are moving in the right direction.